 With the notable exception of the United States, the overwhelming majority of UNECE countries signed and ratified the Kyoto Protocol, which set differential targets for greenhouse gas emissions by 2008-2012 based on 1990 levels.
-For the EU-15, the target reduction was 8%, but the majority of countries look unlikely to meet this given recent trends.
+For the EU-15, the target reduction was 8%, but the majority of countries seem unlikely to meet this given recent trends.
 However, the climate change problem is now regarded as more serious and urgent than when the Kyoto Protocol was agreed, and stricter targets are being developed.
 By the end of 2008, for example, the EU is expected to agree a carbon emissions target of at least a 20% reduction by 2020 (based on 1990 emissions levels); this may be increased to 30% as part of a more global agreement.
 A successor to the Kyoto Protocol is under negotiation at present, and in 2007 the G8 nations agreed an aim to reduce carbon emissions by at least 50% by 2050.
 Some countries are developing even more stringent targets, such as the United Kingdom which has now agreed a greenhouse gas emissions target reduction of 80% by 2050.

-Transport is a significant contributor to greenhouse gas emissions, and its share of total emissions has been rising.
+Transport is a large contributor to greenhouse gas emissions, and its share of total emissions has been rising.
 Across the European Union, carbon emissions from freight transport are rising rapidly, with the overall growth in activity (particularly by road) far exceeding efficiency improvements.
 For the EU-27, total greenhouse gas emissions fell by 8% between 1990 and 2004, but rose by 26% in the transport sector (excluding international aviation and maritime transport); in 2005, the transport sector accounted for 22% of EU-27 greenhouse gas emissions (EEA, 2008).
-If maritime transport activity was also included, the scale of the problem would be even greater.
-It is evident, therefore, that transport is a vital sector on which to focus attention so as to meet emissions reduction targets, and that international flows by sea and feeder modes are a major contributor to the problem.
+If maritime transport activity was also included, the share would be even greater.
+It is evident, therefore, that transport is a sector on which attention needs to be focused to meet emissions reduction targets.
+International flows by sea and feeder modes are a major contributor to the problem, and measures to improve hinterland flows could play an important role in reducing the environmental impacts of transport activity.